-However, it seems that he was one of the many workers who came to work in Rugby at the expanding British Thompson Houston (BTH) works in the years before the war.
+However, after his military service, he was one of the many workers who came to work in Rugby at the expanding British Thompson Houston (BTH) works in the years before the war.
 Thomas moved to Rugby and went to work in the BTH Stores.
 He married with Alice E. Welch, the marriage being registered in Rugby in Q2, 1915.
 They later lived at 43 Union Street, Rugby.

-At some date, possibly somewhat later in the war, he joined up in Rugby as a Driver, No.88840 in the Royal Field Artillery.
+Whilst his later obituary stated that he ‘… went out at once on August 15, 1914’, there is no qualification date on his Medal Card for when he went abroad, and he did not earn the 1914 or the 1914-1915 Star.
+So this may be the date that he reported back, as a reservist, to the army in Rugby.
+He was, latterly at least, Driver, No.88840 in the Royal Field Artillery.
 There is no surviving Service Record, so the details of his service are unknown – and being in the Artillery it is less easy to plot his progress.
-His Medal Card shows him in the Royal Field Artillery but there is no qualification date for when he went abroad, so it was probably in 1916 or even later.
+With no qualification date on his Medal Card, he probably remained in UK, and did not go abroad until 1916 or even later, although he had re-joined the colours in 1914.
+It seems that George had a job with the Brigade looking after the Brigadier’s horses.
 In March 1918, he was serving with the Royal Field Artillery, at the Headquarters, 4 Corps.

-Whilst the first bombardment of artillery positions was on 21 March, artillery attacks continued and George Frederick CHANT was ‘killed in action’ on the third day of the battle on 23 March 1918, aged 23.
-Because of the intensity of the battle, with the Germans moving forward in strength, and in the confusion of the retreat and rearguard action, the bodies of many of those killed were never found or identified.
+Whilst the first bombardment of artillery positions was on 21 March, artillery attacks continued and George Frederick CHANT was ‘killed in action’ ‘by a shell which fell among a group of officers, men, and horses standing near the Brigade Headquarters’, on the third day of the battle, 23 March 1918, when he was aged 36.
+Because of the intensity of the battle, with the Germans moving forward in strength, and in the confusion of the retreat and rearguard action, the bodies of many of those killed were never found or indeed, were not identifiable.

-His death was reported in the Coventry Evening Telegraph,
+His death was also reported in the Coventry Evening Telegraph,

 THE ROLL OF HONOUR.
 Coventry and District Casualties.